 Africana Studies & Writing Studies Minor

-Savita wants to go into the field of Black Studies as a high school teacher or a college professor and change the literary canon.
-She hopes to teach books by BIPOC authors.
+After graduating in 2022, Savita wants to go into the field of Black Studies as a high school teacher or a college professor and change the literary canon.
+She is passionate about literature, youth work, writing, and social justice and hopes to teach books by BIPOC authors.

 Savita is from Boston and is a graduate of the Boston Latin School.